PeppeL-G/bagawork/docs/src/routes/(other)/documentation/page/+page.md

 ## The `p` variable
-In Bagawork, you can use the special variable named `p`, short for *page*, to access the constants/variables/methods you have in your `Page` class.
+In BagaWork, you can use the special variable named `p`, short for *page*, to access the constants/variables/methods you have in your `Page` class.
 So, unlike the `a` variable, the `p` variable refers to different things in your different pages:

 * In the `HelloPage`, you can use `p` to access the constants/variables/methods you have in the `HelloPage`
 * In the `AboutPage`, you can use `p` to access the constants/variables/methods you have in the `AboutPage`